Meet Father Morgan Rice, CSB

 Back in Houston, Morgan continued on as an associate and would visit the University of St. Thomas house on Sunday nights and took part in Morning Prayer with the members of the St. Anne’s house, while he awaited his first assignment.
 He was assigned to teach algebra and physics at Holy Redeemer, a Basilian school in the inner city of Detroit, Michigan.
 Although the teaching was a challenge he felt like he was making a difference and was well supported by the Basilian and greater community.

-After his year of teaching in Detroit with fellow associate, Chris Valka, he eagerly awaited to learn where he would be assigned for the novitiate, hoping to go to somewhere foreign, possibly Mexico, like the most recent novices ahead of him.
-Instead, he and Chris were assigned close to home in Sugar Land, Texas with Father Vincent Dulock as director and Father Roy Oggero, CSB as assistant director.
+After his year of teaching in Detroit, he eagerly awaited to learn where he would be assigned for the novitiate, hoping to go to somewhere foreign, possibly Mexico, like the most recent novices ahead of him.
+Instead, he was assigned close to home in Sugar Land, Texas with Father Vincent Dulock as director and Father Roy Oggero, CSB as assistant director.
 As an introvert, Morgan appreciated the time for quiet prayer, but he also enjoyed the intracommunity aspect.
-Every month they would travel to San Antonio to meet with novices from other religious orders to hear excellent speakers.
+Every month, members of novitiate would travel to San Antonio to meet with novices from other religious orders to hear excellent speakers.
 They also traveled to Colombia and participated in a three week retreat with the Basilian novices from Latin America.

 He professed his first vows in 2005 and as a scholastic he studied theology at the University of St. Michael’s College.
 He found his engineering degree surprisingly helpful as it allowed him to think logically, which helped with writing his theology and philosophy papers.
 However, the challenge would be to balance his studies with community life.